bobmagicii/ashbox/.github/README.md

 $ ./ashbox.sh install ssl@my-web-company.tld
 ```

-One of the things acme.sh does automatically is add an entry to crontab to handle automatically rewewing certs.
+One of the things acme.sh does is add an entry to crontab to handle automatically rewewing certs.
 That can be verified by checking the output of `crontab -l` - it would be good to edit the crontab to change the time that suits you afterwards with `crontab -e`.

 ```
 $ crontab -l | grep ashbox